 We had chalked the mosaics and taken the obligatory photo ops.
 Looking around there were literally masses of opportunities begging to be violated.

 With all of the other amusements in the Baboli Gardens we were still disappointed that a high sharp wire wall had sealed off the Grotto of Buontalenti.
 The structure seemed to be in repair, but it didn’t look as though the maintenance man would show anytime soon.
 Yes, 423 years can be a very long time for fake molten rock to look rather slimy and rotten.
 I think they may have just got sick and tired of foreigners putting their hands all over it.
 The day had been planned around visiting Buonarroti’s Prisoners.
 Actually, the fakes, as the real works were in the Galleria dell'Academia.
 There, the trumpet in your head goes off for David, not the six prisoners lining the nave.
 Mickey thought himself a tool of god, and reckoning god created free-hand, did the same.
 With the frenzied spirit upon him, and chisel in hand he hacked in a cloud of dust to expose the figure locked inside the stone.
+They say religious frenzy.
+What they mean is — out of time and over budget.
 These restless men are claustrophobic, possessed, struggling to free themselves from the stone.
 The figures were abandoned just as they surfaced from a pool of water.
 Perhaps he was satisfied with the bellies emerged shiny and finished like a target.
 There are no apologies in the grooves from the chisel.
 Emotionally charged work has always intrigued me far more than the perfection of David, who in his temple is treated to reverent gazes and hushed voices.

 Of course, on the flip side, Mickey may have simply been delighting in a practice of 3/D stone sketching by pulling out muscular, tanned, and sweating bodies of the workers from the Carrara marble quarries.